 - Display sensitivity to cultural, age and gender differences of patients, families, and other professionals encountered in the clinical setting.

 - Participate in additional duties as assigned.

-- Upon completion of the lecture the student is able to:
+Upon Completion of the online classroom component, the student is able to:

 - Describe relevant employment legislation and employee rights.

 - Describe the role, responsibilities and interdepartmental functioning of the manager of the current clinical affiliation facility.